NNW - NE

 The best approach is from the A5086 via Mockerkin.
 Alternatively, the site can be approached via the scenic route from Keswick - this follows the Whinlatter Pass and the Lorton Vale to Loweswater.
-Parking is in the side of the road outside the entrance gate.
-Hang glider pilots should seek permission to drive to the foot of the hill (track becomes impassable in the wet), unload and then drive back to the road to park.
+Parking is on the side of the road outside the entrance gate.
+Hang glider pilots may seek permission to drive to the foot of the hill (track becomes impassable in the wet), unload and then drive back to the road to park.

 Getting to takeoff

 From the entrance gate follow the track and strike upon to the fell from the either of the next two gates.

 Good XC flights have been made - in terms of pure distance the coast limits the potential, but the scenery is superb.
 By the same token, the terrain downwind is remote and extreme care should be exercised.
 The potential for a long walk out is quite high!

 Mr William Clark, Fangs Brow Farm.

 IMPORTANT - Restrictions on use

 Check with Fangs Brow Farm before flying.
 This link shows the yard for Fangs Brow Farm; the link should open Google Street View pointing to the right place.
 It's the door the Land Rover is pointing at.
 A £1 parking fee is applicable to all flyers in each vehicle, i.e. four flyers equals £4.
 You pay BEFORE you walk up and it is non-returnable if you can't take off!